Investigate North: History

 Investigate North was founded in 2011 by Vibeke Windeløv and Stinna Lassen.

 On August 7, 2014 Investigate North released their first game Cloud Chamber.

 In 2015 Investigate North acquired the independent game development studio Mystic Box Studio, the Aporia IP and at that time 6 key developers.
 The Investigate North game development team have since grown to 15 people and is in active development on the game Aporia: Beyond the Valley with a slated release date in the summer of 2017.

 In 2016 Investigate North went into a partnership with publisher Green Man Gaming publishing Aporia: Beyond the Valley.

 Game development

 As of 2017 the game Cloud Chamber has been released with two additional games under development by Investigate North; with Aporia: Beyond the Valley entering final development with an expected release in the summer of 2017.

 The video game Unpunished based on the TV-series of the same name is still in early prototype development with a to-be-announced release date.

 Cloud Chamber

 Cloud Chamber, starring Sara Hjort Ditlevsen as the young astrophysics scientist Kathleen Petersen and Jesper Christensen as her father Gustav Petersen.
 It is directed by Christian Fonnesbech based on a story written by Darren Mercado and Bo Plantin.
 Cloud Chamber is a live-action online mystery game that uses a combination of fragmented film, social media and game elements to work with other players to form theories to solve the main puzzle.
+As of 2017 the game has not been available on PC, the Steam store page being missing and no other source available.
+No Information is given as to the sudden disappearance of the game.
+The games Steam forum still exists, but the reviews and store page are wiped.